wez/wezterm/docs/config/mouse.md

 *since: nightly builds only*

-You can handle scroll events by using `'WheelUp'` or `'WheelDown'` as event.
+You can handle vertical wheel scroll events using the example shown below.
+The `streak` and amount associated with either `WheelUp` or `WheelDown` are set to `1` for the sake of simplicity of matching the event; you may use [`window:current_event`](lua/window/current_event.md), if to access the actual delta scroll value while handling the event.

 ```lua
 local wezterm = require 'wezterm'